marisarpo/horizons-week02/day1/1_horello/README.md

 text editor and web browser.

 1. **open [`1_horello/skeleton/02-button.html`](./skeleton/02-button.html)
 in your browser**.
-After step below be sure to refresh this page to make sure the appropriate changes show up.
+After each step below be sure to refresh this page to make sure the appropriate changes show up.

 1. **open the following files**: